endojs/Jessie/README.md

 Once EcmaScript supports BigInts, SES and TinySES will as well.
 Thus we need to add the bitwise operators back into the TinySES grammar.
-In fact, these was no good reason to omit them.
+In fact, there was no good reason to omit them.

 Should we add do/while back into the TinySES grammar?
 There's no hazard here.
 We omitted it just for minimalism.